 The College of Education requires all majors seeking teacher certification to complete courses in health and physical education.
-This requirement is met by taking KSPE 2000, two physical education activity courses, and the first aid/CPR course, KSPE 2150.
+This requirement is met by taking KSPE 2000 (Health and Wellness for Life), KSPE 2150 (First Aid -CPR), and two physical education activity courses.